Automated trading capabilities via MT4 trading platform

 CFD trading is one of the most popular forms of financial speculation due to its high leverage capabilities and lack of underlying asset delivery.
 Popular CFD markets include forex, commodities and indices.
 The instrument is also often used for hedging other positions.

 The minimum trade size for City Index CFDs is one contract and all markets other than share CFDs are commission-free.
-Most assets operate with a fixed spread, though futures and forex spreads can be variable.
+Most assets operate with a variable spread.

 Spread betting is similar to CFD trading in that no underlying assets transfer ownership.
 However, unlike CFDs, spread bets are classed as gambling in the UK, so profits are not liable to capital gains tax.
 With City Index, spread betting and CFD markets have the same spread, so neither instrument has a cost advantage over the other.